 Rome Quadriennale headquarters moves to Porta Portese.

-The Quadrenniale di Roma, a major showcase of contemporary art in the capital, is set to return to the capital, occupying both floors of the Palazzo delle Esposizioni this autumn.
+The Quadrenniale di Roma, a major showcase of contemporary Italian art in the capital, will return to the capital later this year, occupying both floors of the Palazzo delle Esposizioni.

-The event, which enjoys the support of the Italian culture ministry, will feature the work of around 40 artists in an exhibition that promises to offer an "unprecedented perspective" on Italian art.
+The event, which enjoys the support of the Italian culture ministry, will feature the work of 43 artists in an exhibition that promises to offer an "unprecedented perspective" on Italian art.

-Quadrenniale president Umberto Croppi said that the event - curated by Sarah Cosulich - would act as a grand revival for Italian contemporary art.
+Quadrenniale president Umberto Croppi said that the event - curated by Sarah Cosulich and Stefano Collicelli Cagol - would act as a grand revival for Italian contemporary art.

 Meanwhile construction work is underway for the Quadriennale's new headquarters at the former papal arsenal building at Porta Portese.